Powered by MOMENTUM MEDIA

 ==

-In its filing on Monday, the company said that the agreement with FinClear is in line with its previous announcements, in which it noted it would “explore the potential to provide shareholders with future access to liquidity via third party platforms”.
+In its filing on Monday, the company said the agreement with FinClear is in line with its previous announcements, in which it noted it would “explore the potential to provide shareholders with future access to liquidity via third-party platforms”.

 “The licences enable the FCX Market to trade securities in private and unlisted public companies and interests in managed investment schemes, creating the world’s only distributed ledger-enabled, fully regulated private market,” it said.

-“While there can be no assurances that definitive terms will be agreed with FinClear or any other third party provider, the Company is committed to exploring potential additional periodic liquidity mechanisms for buyers and sellers of the Company’s shares if the Delisting Resolution is passed at the EGM and the delisting of E&P from the ASX official list proceeds,” it added.
+“While there can be no assurances that definitive terms will be agreed with FinClear or any other third-party provider, the company is committed to exploring potential additional periodic liquidity mechanisms for buyers and sellers of the company’s shares if the delisting resolution is passed at the EGM and the delisting of E&P from the ASX official list proceeds,” it said.